 Raw or Undercooked Seafood

 Craving sushi?
 Keep in mind that raw and even seared or smoked seafood is strictly off-limits while you’re expecting due to the high risk of ingesting bacteria and parasites.
 Any seafood you eat should be cooked well, meaning shellfish should be firm and fish should be flaky.
-A note about high-mercury fish: Fish is loaded with omega-3 fatty acids that are beneficial for your baby’s brain development, but some types of fish – swordfish, tilefish and king mackerel, to name a few – are also high in mercury.
-Stay away from these, as well as fish such as albacore tuna, grouper, farmed salmon, wild striped bass and Atlantic halibut that contain contaminants.
+A note about high-mercury fish: Fish is loaded with omega-3 fatty acids that are beneficial for your baby’s brain development.
+However, some types of fish – swordfish, tilefish and king mackerel, to name a few – are also high in mercury.
+Stay away from these, as well as fish like albacore tuna, grouper, farmed salmon, wild striped bass and Atlantic halibut that contain contaminants.
 Wild salmon, Arctic char, Pacific halibut, sole, shrimp and scallops may be safer seafood selections for expectant moms.

 Rare and Processed Meats

-Rare and undercooked meat and poultry can harbor harmful bacteria such as E. coli, Salmonella and Trichinella, all of which can lead to food poisoning.
+Rare and undercooked meat and poultry can harbor harmful bacteria such as E. coli, Salmonella and Trichinella, all of which can lead to food poisoning and don’t promote a healthy pregnancy.
 If you have a baby on board, make sure that any meat you eat is cooked all the way through.
-Processed meats like hot dogs and deli meat are preserved with nitrites and nitrates, food-preserving chemicals that aren’t good for your baby in large amounts.
+Processed meats like hot dogs and deli meat are preserved with nitrites and nitrates, food-preserving chemicals that aren’t nutritional for your baby in large amounts.
 They may also contain trace amounts of Listeria.
 If you’re craving a deli sandwich, consider switching to a nitrate-free lunch meat and heating it up to get rid of any bacteria that may be lurking inside.

 When it comes to eating during pregnancy, a good rule of thumb is that it’s better to be safe than sorry.
 If you’re concerned a food may contain bacteria or chemicals, stay away from it.
 It’s also a smart idea to cut back on caffeine.
 Caffeine is a stimulant that increases your heart rate and blood pressure, neither of which is recommended during pregnancy.1 It can also interfere with your body’s ability to absorb iron.
 And don’t forget that coffee isn’t the only source of caffeine.
 Soft drinks, tea, chocolate and energy drinks may be high in caffeine too.

 - American Pregnancy Association.
 Caffeine intake during pregnancy.
 Available at http://americanpregnancy.org/pregnancy-health/caffeine-during-pregnancy/.
-Accessed December 8, 2015.
+Accessed December 22, 2020.